 Monroe County Community College is accredited by the Higher Learning Commission (HLC).
 The next accreditation is planned in 2023.

 Accreditation--Respiratory Therapy Program

-The Respiratory Therapy Program at Monroe County Community College is accredited by the Commission on Accreditation for Respiratory Care (CoARC) located on the web at: www.coarc.com They may also be contacted at:
+The Respiratory Therapy Program (CoARC program number 200295) Associate of Applied Science degree at Monroe County Community College is accredited by the Commission on Accreditation for Respiratory Care (CoARC).